Musicians caught up in politics during Moscow free election protests | The China Post

 Face’s performance was even announced on Twitter by high profile Russian-Canadian activist Piotr Verzilov, part of anti-Kremlin protest band Pussy Riot and former husband of member Nadya Tolokonnikova — Verzilov was allegedly poisoned last year after invading the pitch during the football World Cup.

-The August 10 protests for free elections were sparked when in early July Russia’s central election commission refused to register several independent candidates for city council elections.
+The August 10 protest for fair elections were sparked when in early July Russia’s central election commission refused to register several independent candidates for city council elections.
 As the ensuing rallies, many participants were beaten and detained.
 Criminal proceedings into “mass unrest” were launched.

 That has sparked major outrage in the capital and other Russian cities.
 Every Saturday for the past two month, Moscow has seen a protest.